neo Rename - Simple handling, powerful features.

 - Derive title from filename and vice versa

-- Recompose filenames using a regex filter
+- Recompose filenames using a Regex filter

 - Swap or reorder name components